Lusito/dict.cc-translation/README.md

 - Use rocker gestures or modifiers (for example ctrl+alt) and mouseclick to quickly translate the word under your cursor.
 - Use the context menu to get more options.
 - This is a word and phrase translation, it does not translate whole sentences.
-- I'm not the author or owner of Dict.cc, I just wrote this Firefox add-on.
+- I'm not the author or owner of Dict.cc, I just wrote this web-extension.

 All languages from dict.cc are supported, and if new ones arrive, you can just update the list of languages from within the add-on.
 And now it's also possible to do a quick search using a combination of [ctrl,shift,alt] + click on a word.
 Results can be shown as a pop-up or in a new tab or as an in-page translation layer.

+Version 5 has been rewritten (and crippled along the way) to work as web-extension, since Firefox discontinues all other add-ons.

 Version 4 has been heavily rewritten to work with the new SDK and support multi-process Firefox.